Kidney Stone Types

-Calcium oxalate crystals are the most common type of crystal.
+Kidney stone types include calcium oxalate crystals, the most common kidney disease.
 Approximately 80% of crystals are a form of calcium.
 They are usually made of calcium and oxalate (a natural chemical found in most foods), but are sometimes made of calcium and phosphate.
-Calcium oxalate is the most common kidney stone types.

 Oxalate is a naturally occurring substance found in food.
 Some fruits and vegetables, as well as nuts and chocolate, have high oxalate levels.
 Your liver also produces oxalate.

 Dietary factors, high doses of vitamin D, intestinal bypass surgery and several metabolic disorders can increase the concentration of calcium or oxalate in urine.
 Calcium crystals may also occur in the form of calcium phosphate crystals.

 Other less common crystals and kidney stone types

 Struvite crystals can happen when you have certain types of urinary tract infections in which bacteria make ammonia that builds up in your urine.
 Struvite crystals in urine are made of magnesium, ammonium and phosphate.
 These crystals can grow quickly and become quite large, sometimes with few symptoms or little warning.